Fill an important part of our horse’s lives. Volunteer some time to these wonderful animals. Share your love for them

 Our Volunteer Positions

-The first volunteer position is for an experienced horse person trail guide-assistant riding instructor.
-You will need a decent understanding of natural horsemanship seven games at least around level three in all savvys, to help teach natural horsemanship games to my beginners, Therefore you need to be patient and diplomatic.
-Our client’s experience is very important to us. you will be in charge of the horse’s daily feeding, poop scooping, cleaning the horse’s turnout area, and helping with turning out and bringing in the horses twice daily.
+The volunteer position is for an experienced horse person trail guide-assistant riding instructor.
+You will need a decent understanding of natural horsemanship seven games at least around level three in all savvys, to help teach natural horsemanship games to my beginners.
+You need to be patient and diplomatic.
+Our client’s experience is very important to us.
+You will be helping us with the horse’s daily feeding, poop scooping, cleaning the horse’s turnout area, and helping with turning out and bringing in the horses twice daily.
 We provide you a small room in the cabin and a kitchen area for your cooking. but we do not provide food for this position.
 This is a six-month minimum commitment.
-Please send experience bio and photos of you with horses.
-You will also be expected to help or fill in for the second volunteer position.
-You can also bring a friend that would like to learn natural horsemanship to fill the second volunteer position.
+Please send an experience bio and photos of you with the horses you have worked with.

 Frequently Asked Questions (FAQs) About Work Exchange

 I (Brenda) speak English and my husband Abelʼs first language is Spanish.
 Life on the farm is primarily conducted in English, and all lessons are taught in English.

 There is very little English spoken in the neighborhood we live in, should you feel social and adventurous.

 The entire area we are in is Spanish-speaking.
 You will need to be active in pursuing this socialization, however.
 Keep in mind that we live in a rural area, where are aren’t many shops or restaurants.

 We do not provide your food so please make yourself at home.
 You will have access to the porch kitchen all day.
 You can keep your parishables in the porch fridge.

 Each morning, expect to spend around two hours distributing the feed and water and cleaning stalls and paddock.
 In the evening you will clean the stalls and feed the horses, which takes around 30 to 40 mins.